 - Destroyed fat cells do not grow back; results can last with weight maintenance

-One of the newest technologies to be FDA approved for non-surgical fat reduction uses red light therapy to reduce the volume of subcutaneous fat cells.
+One of the newest technologies to be FDA cleared for non-surgical fat reduction uses red light therapy to reduce the volume of subcutaneous fat cells.
 Instead of removing or destroying fat cells, photonic lypolysis, or “red light therapy,” delivers specific wavelengths of light through the skin using a specialized lamp.
 This light triggers selected fat cells to create small openings and release some of their contents, thus helping them shrink in size.
-FDA approved treatments that use photonic lipolysis/red light therapy include UltraSlim.
+FDA cleared treatments that use photonic lipolysis/red light therapy include UltraSlim.

 Fast facts about red light therapy fat reduction